F-Stack/f-stack/dpdk/doc/guides/contributing/stable.rst

 A LTS release may align with the declaration of a new major ABI version, please read the :doc:`abi_policy` for more information.

-It is anticipated that there will be at least 4 releases per year of the LTS or approximately 1 every 3 months.
+It is anticipated that there will be at least 3 releases per year of the LTS or approximately 1 every 4 months.
+This is done to align with the DPDK main branch releases so that fixes have already gone through validation as part of the DPDK main branch release validation.
 However, the cadence can be shorter or longer depending on the number and criticality of the backported fixes.
 Releases should be coordinated with the validation engineers to ensure that a tagged release has been tested.